 The Board's first locomotive was a typical John Fowler 0-6-0T built in 1901 and named Faugh-A-Ballagh, which is Welsh and literally means "Clear the way".
 The second locomotive to be purchased was one of only three of its type to come to Australia and was unique in Queensland.
-Named DOUGLAS, it was a Mallet compound locomotive built by miles away to convey the Governor and his party to Orenstein & Koppel.
-It was a powerful machine, yet the mill.
-It mentions that the carriage had been built weighed little more than the Fowler loco.
+Named DOUGLAS, it was a Mallet compound locomotive built by miles away to convey the Governor and his party to weighed little more than the Fowler loco.
 It could especially the previous day for the use of the haul 124 tons of bagged sugar from Mossman to Port Governor.
-The description given said that it had a Douglas compared with the 104 tons hauled by canvas awning and was not unlike the style of an Faugh-A-Ballagh.
-The DOUGLAS was scrapped in Irish jaunting car-if you know what that is.
-There
+The description given said that it had a built by Perry Engineering.